hamiltondowdy/secure-pass-genHD/README.md

 # secure-pass-genHD

+## Secure Password Generator

-Application built to generate a secure password using Javascript, HTML, and CSS
+Application built to generate a password to secure sensitive data using Javascript, HTML, and CSS.